Graduate Programmes in Chemistry and Chemical Engineering

 The degree when pursued full-time in the residential programme normally requires five academic terms to complete. (two academic years plus the intervening summer)

-The Doctor of Philosophy (PhD in Environmental, Nuclear, and Chemical and Materials Science or Engineering, will be awarded to candidates who successfully complete a 14-credit programme of studies normally comprised of
+The Doctor of Philosophy (Ph.D.)
+(Ph.D. in Environmental, Nuclear, and Chemical and Materials Science or Engineering, will be awarded to candidates who successfully complete a 11-credit programme of studies comprised of:

 • a thesis (6 credits).